 Following the person's admission, a key priority for our team in improving the person's quality of life and well being is to 'get to know' the person and to gain an understanding of their core values, the things that are important and meaningful to them, the feelings they currently have in their life, what they do in their life and what they want to do in their life, their strengths and talents in achieving what they want to do in their life, and the requirements for support.

-Our Well Being Manager and her team provides persons living at Hazel Hall with social support and opportunities for meaningful engagement in social activities, leisure interests and hobbies, while a Complementary Health and Well Being Therapist concentrates on and provides support on the emotional aspect of the person's life.
+Our Activities and Well Being Team provides persons living at Hazel Hall with social support and opportunities for meaningful engagement in social activities, leisure interests and hobbies.
 An in-house Advocate ensures that each person's rights are upheld and that the person is facilitated to live in dignity.

 As outlined on our Mission Statement, we are committed to listening to, and working together with, individual persons who reside at Hazel Hall, their families, representatives, other professionals and authorities in providing for our residents holistic, person-centred care and promoting a high quality of life and well being, respectful of the individuals rights and wishes in an environment where each resident and employee matters and is safe, supported, valued and enabled'.